-Assigned by the Registrar as directed by the Chair or AVP-Student, when a student is required to be withdrawn from a course and is unable to attempt to complete the required outcomes during the term in which they are registered.
-This grade may be assigned related to health and safety concerns in a studio or practicum or as an outcome of a student conduct hearing.
+Assigned by the Registrar as directed by the Dean of Students when a student is required to be withdrawn from a course and is unable to attempt to complete the required outcomes during the term in which they are registered.
+This grade may be assigned related to health and safety concerns in a studio or practicum or as an outcome of a student conduct decision.
 A 'WR' grade cannot be replaced by a student initiated 'W' or 'WC' grade.
 A 'WR' grade is not used in the calculation of grade point average.